SlimIO/Micro/README.md

 # Micro

-NodeJS C NAPI low level binding to get high resolution timestamp (in microseconds)
+NodeJS C NAPI low level binding to get high resolution timestamp (in microseconds).

+This API is synchronous.

 ## Getting Started